 If you know nothing of the theologian, poet and advocate this is a great introduction to one of the greatest minds of the civil rights movement.
 PBS does a wonderful job of depicting this giant among men.

 READ: Me and White Supremacy, written by Leyla F Saad

-Recommended by Amber Weaver, Kitchen Coordinator from Red Door Ministry
+Recommended by Amber Robinson, Kitchen Coordinator from Red Door Ministry

 WATCH: Birth of a Nation (2016) Directed by Nate Parker, streaming on Netflix, Kanopy and The Film Detective